1. General Psychotherapy FAQ

 We all want to be heard and listened to, and often just talking about your thoughts and feelings with a supportive person makes you feel better.

 I completed my diploma program in psychotherapy in March 2016 from the Transformational Arts College (TAC), based in Toronto.
 Read more about the school and the program here.
-I currently have the designations of RP(Q) – Registered Psychotherapist (Qualifying) and CH – Consulting Hypnotist (from the National Guild of Hypnotists).
+I currently have the designations of RP(Q) – Registered Psychotherapist (Qualifying) and and an EMDRIA-approved EMDR Therapist.

 The RP(Q) designation is regulated by the College of Registered Psychotherapists of Ontario (CRPO).
 The Qualifying tag means that I am licensed to practice, as long as my clinical work is supervised by an experienced Registered Psychotherapist.
 I need to achieve a certain number of client contact hours, supervision hours and write an exam to drop the Qualifying tag, to become a Registered Psychotherapist in full.